FOehlschlaeger/Learning-Kubernetes/README.md

 # Learning-Kubernetes
-This project aims to learn Kubernetes based on a local cluster consisting of virtual machines as preparation for the [CKA certification](https://www.cncf.io/certification/cka/) and [CKAD certification](https://www.cncf.io/certification/ckad/) by the Linux Foundation.
+This project aims to learn Kubernetes to prepare for the [CKA certification](https://www.cncf.io/certification/cka/) and [CKAD certification](https://www.cncf.io/certification/ckad/) based on a local cluster consisting of virtual machines.

 ## Cluster Architecture Setup